avaframe/AvaFrame/docs/moduleCom2AB.rst

 the angle between the stopping and the starting point of the avalanche.
 :math:`\alpha_j= \alpha + j SD` takes into account the variability of the process.
 The values of the SD used are based on normal distribution.
-It is important to note that a bigger run-out angle leads to a shorter run-out distance.
-This means that :math:`\alpha_{-1}= \alpha - SD` leads to a longer run-out.
-In other words, the probability of the run-out being shorter than :math:`x_{\alpha_{-1}}` corresponding to :math:`\alpha_{-1}` is approximately 83%.
+It is important to note that a bigger runout angle leads to a shorter runout distance.
+This means that :math:`\alpha_{-1}= \alpha - SD` leads to a longer runout.
+In other words, the probability of the runout being shorter than :math:`x_{\alpha_{-1}}` corresponding to :math:`\alpha_{-1}` is approximately 83%.

 In this module, the coefficients :math:`(k_1, k_2, k_3, k_4)` and the standard
-deviation :math:`SD` are already known, they are simply used in the :math:`\alpha` equation to calculate the run-out on a new profile.
+deviation :math:`SD` are already known, they are simply used in the :math:`\alpha` equation to calculate the runout on a new profile.

 Procedure
 -----------

-Pre-processing :
+Preprocessing :

-* The avalanche path (x,y) is first re-sampled.
-Default value for re-sampling is distance=10m (maximal horizontal distance between two points).
+* The avalanche path (x,y) is first resampled.
+Default value for resampling is distance=10m (maximal horizontal distance between two points).
-  Note that it does not make much sense to decrease this value lower than the raster grid resolution.
+  Note that it does not make much sense to decrease this value to be smaller than the raster grid resolution.
-  We then introduce the curvilinear coordinate s which is the represents the projected horizontal distance along the path.
+  We then introduce the curvilinear coordinate s which represents the projected horizontal distance along the path.

 * The avalanche path is projected on the DEM to generate the profile using a bi-linear interpolation on the DEM to the point of interest.
 * The split point (which is not necessarily given on the avalanche path) is projected on the avalanche path.

-We end up with the (x,y,z) and (s,z) coordinates of the avalanche profile.
+From this we obtain the (x,y,z) and (s,z) coordinates of the avalanche profile.

 AlphaBeta Model: